rknell/alfred/tool/templates/README.md

 behaviour, but if you want to override it, simply handle it in the app declaration.

 @code example/example_missing_handler.dart

 ## Static Files

 This one is super easy - just pass in a public path and a dart Directory object and Alfred does the rest.

 @code example/example_static_files.dart

+## Websockets

+Alfred supports websockets too!

+There is a quick chat client in the examples

+@code example/example_websocket/example_websocket.dart

 ## CORS